 Global mission has focused on Malawi, Africa.

-In the last five years our long term friendship with the "warm heart of Africa" built a school, established a non-profit, funded two new Presbyterian missionaries, and enjoyed the blessing of a 15 member choir who toured the North Country for a month.
+In the last ten years our long term friendship with the "warm heart of Africa" built a school, established a non-profit, funded two new Presbyterian missionaries, earned a Presbyterian Women Thank Offering grant for a literacy project, built shallow wells and enjoyed the blessing of a 15 member choir who toured the North Country for a month.

 In 2005, a group of members from First Presbyterian renewed our longstanding partnership with the Presbyterian Church in Malawi, Africa.
 During this visit, we encountered a dynamic malaria coordinator named Grace Chiumia.

 As our friendship with Grace grew so did our awareness of the plight of Malawian widows.
 Widows in Malawi are often "cleaned out" by in-laws after the loss of a spouse.
 It is a frightful and painful tradition.
 In 2007 we began working on a "widow's fund" that would allow for the most vulnerable in Malawi to find hope.
 Each year on Christmas Eve, we take an offering that goes directly to those in the greatest need.
 The Widows' Fund has now become a standalone non-profit organization with support from both the Watertown and Canton Presbyterian churches.

 Grace was elected a member of Parliament, and currently serves the government as Minister of Home Affairs and Internal Security.
 She previously served as Minister of Sports and Culture.
 Her husband Sam Chirwa acts as local liason for our Malawi programs.